Sam-Rowe/justaddapicnic.com/_posts/2018-01-04-cliffe-park.markdown

 ## What's there?

-A lovely park in the heart of the village, it has a good range of play equipment for all ages.
+A lovely park in the heart of Cliffe village, it has a good range of play equipment for all ages.
 We love using this park as a stop over when visiting the [RSPB reserve](http://ww2.rspb.org.uk/reserves-and-events/find-a-reserve/reserves-a-z/reserves-by-name/c/cliffepools/) on Cliffe Marshes.
 It is within easy riding distance to Cliffe Pools if you chose to cycle within the village and accompanying countryside.
-The park also sits next the recreation ground where there is a small number of skate ramps and a large playing field where children can practice riding their bike, playing football or cricket.
+The park also sits next the recreation ground where there is a small number of skate ramps and a large playing field where children can practice riding their bike, playing football, cricket or other ball games.

-There is only on street parking here, however, there is parking by St Helen's Church, a short walk from the park.
+There is only on-street parking here, however, there is parking by St Helen's Church, a short walk from the park.
 There are no public toilets at the park, but you can use the [Medway Council website](http://www.medway.gov.uk/information/findmynearest.aspx?stype=36) to find your closest facilities.

 #### Close by
 [St Helen's church](http://cliffechurch.org/index.html) was built around 1000 years ago and has some beautiful features and an active role in the community.

 Cliffe Pools [RSPB reserve](http://ww2.rspb.org.uk/reserves-and-events/find-a-reserve/reserves-a-z/reserves-by-name/c/cliffepools/) offers some beautiful walks and cycle routes to be enjoyed by all.
 Fabled sightings of a pink flamingo and green parakeets keep visitors returning, not to mention the wide variety of native wildfowl and raptors that visit the marshes.

+[Cliffe Woods Park](/outdoors/kent/park/2018/05/08/cliffe-woods.html) is approximately 1.5 miles away.

 ## Gallery